Colleges by Location

 Main Student Body

-The school reported an out-of-state student body portion of 29% for that year.
-The total number of undergraduate students enrolled at the school was 10,190, 309 of which were international students.
-846 students enrolled as transfer students.
+The school reported an out-of-state student body portion of 28% for that year.
+There was a total of 10,197 undergraduate students, including 284 international students.
+The school reported to have a total of 930 transfer students.

 Student Population Gender Ratio